opf/openproject/help/user-guide/wiki/wiki-menu.md

 # Wiki project menu

-You can add a wiki page directly to the project menu as a separate menu item to have the pages easily accessiblefor all team members.
+You can add a wiki page directly to the project menu as a separate menu item to have the pages easily accessible for all team members.

 Wiki menu items are marked with the wiki icon to clearly identify the pages in the project menu.